 The Connecticut Economic Resource Center, Inc. (CERC) is a nonprofit corporation and public-private partnership that provides our clients with objective research, marketing and economic development services.
 Our mission is to provide services consistent with state strategies, leveraging Connecticut's unique advantages as a premier business location.
 CERC has proven and relevant expertise providing clients with the knowledge and insight they need to gain a competitive advantage.
 CERC is a pioneer in the development of programs, technologies and capabilities to support effective economic development and offers a complete range of services from economic impact analysis, strategic planning, data gathering and communications, to outreach, site selection and business assistance.
-CERC has earned a reputation for excellence in Connecticut's economic development community through our accomplished, professional staff, commitment to customer service, and connection to a network of strategic partners.
+CERC has earned a reputation for excellence in Connecticut's economic development to customer service, and connection to a network of strategic partners.